gomorpheus/morpheus-docs/operations/activity.rst

 To review the item the activity occurred on, click the name of the activity and it will go to a new page and display that item.

 ..
 NOTE:: Deleted activities are displayed as an alert and do not contain a link to the event item.
 If the activity is not a deletion event we provide a link on the activity name to go to the item the activity occurred on.
+Delete activity alerts are shown for Instances, servers, Clouds, Groups, and Monitoring Checks.

 **To Filter:**